ibm-cloud-docs/watsonx-code-assistant/wcaej.md

 # Modernizing enterprise Java applications
 {: #wcaej}

-[watsonx Code Assistant for Enterprise Java Applications]{: tag-warm-gray}
+[watsonx Code Assistant for Enterprise Java Applications]{: tag-purple}

 You can use...
 {: shortdesc}